slamora/brackets-wiki/Extensions2.md

 3. research decoupling of other Brackets components (such as Project Manager)
 4. implementation of the decoupling
 5. implement easier Node use via the façade and decoupling mechanisms from items 2 and 3
+6. research: review a collection of extensions for commonality and features that appeared to be difficult to implement